ofloveandhate/python_autograder/readme.md

   * two results folders
   * The checkers which were executed.
   * The data files should probably also be in here.
 If not, then add code to `autograde.sh` to move them in.
-7. If satisfied, copy the feedback files to somewhere else or rename them.
+7. If satisfied, copy the feedback files to somewhere else or rename them, so that if you have to re-run the autograder, you won't lose your comments.
 8. Open the submissions folder with the code in a nice text editor.
 Open the feedback files in another.
 Grade as you will.

 ---

-Each assignment uses the `pytest` library for unit tests, in two blocks: one is distributed to the students, the other is kept to the instructor and never distributed.

 # Necessary structure for this autograder to work